LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Optimization landscape of LQR tracking problem

-\end{proposition} While building on the techniques in \cite{DBLP:conf/icml/Fazel0KM18}, the addition of a constant term $g$ changes the complexion of the problem, and requires new analysis.
-We defer the full technical proof of Proposition \ref{proposition:gradient dominance of lqr tracking} to the appendix.
-However, gradient domination alone cannot ensure convergence to a global minimum.
-As noted in (\cite{DBLP:conf/icml/Fazel0KM18, malik2019derivative}), a function needs to also exhibit local smoothness properties. \begin{proposition}[Local smoothness of LQR tracking problem] Consider any $ i \in [m]$.
-Let $\mathcal{G}_C = \{(K,g) \mid J^i(K,g) \leq C \}$ be a sublevel set of $J^i$, where $C > 0$.
-Then, there exists a local radius $\rho^i > 0$, Lipschitz parameter $\lambda^i > 0$ and Lipschitz smoothness parameter $L^i > 0$ such that for any $(K,g)$ in $\mathcal{G}$ , whenever $\norm*{(K',g') - (K,g)} \leq \rho^i$,
+\end{proposition} While building on the techniques in \cite{DBLP:conf/icml/Fazel0KM18}, the addition of a constant term $\tilde{K}x^{*}$ increases the complexity of the problem, and requires new analysis.
+We provide a proof sketch below, deferring omitted parts of the proof to appendix \ref{appendix:gradient-dominance}.